 A principal owner of Colden, Shannon Magari serves as vice president of health sciences and co-chair of the litigation support practice.
 She aids clients in determining the origin and nature of workplace health concerns and provides litigation support in suspected cases of occupationally or environmentally induced illnesses.
 Over the course of 15+ years, Dr. Magari has evaluated myriad industrial and nonindustrial settings and a wide range of health effects.
 She has investigated occupational and environmental clusters involving reproductive, cancer, cardiovascular and respiratory illness.

 Dr. Magari holds a doctor of science in environmental health from Harvard University with a concentration in occupational epidemiology.
 Her thesis focused on evaluating the cardiovascular health effects of airborne particulate air pollution.
 She also holds a master of public health in epidemiology and biostatistics from Boston University, a master of science in engineering science from Dartmouth College, and a bachelor of science in bioengineering from Syracuse University.
-Dr. Magari continues to perform air quality research and teaches and advises students through academic appointments at the T.H.
-Chan Harvard School of Public Health, SUNY Upstate Medical Center and the L.C.
-Smith College of Engineering and Computer Science at Syracuse University.
+Dr. Magari continues to perform air quality research and teaches and advises students through an academic appointment at the T.H.
+Chan Harvard School of Public Health.
 She currently serves as the President of the Northeast Biological Safety Association.